Mattjben/Explainable_Loan_prediction-flask-site/README.md

 ## **Git Contents & Structure**
 - "Datasets" Folder holds all the data we use
 - "Jupyter-Notebooks" Folder Holds all the notebooks we use & also the back-end code base we use
-- "App-Design" Folder Holds all the front-end Stuff such as the app and the code base for it
+- "Frontend" Folder Holds all the front-end Stuff such as the app and the code base for it
-- "Docs" Folder holds all the documents in the folder such as the draft and so forth.
-Make some subfolders for it.

 ## **Dataset description:**
 **Definitions and special values:**